Policy for supporting projects

 - Convening a group to review work in a particular area, or on a particular drug/phenomenon in a geographic location, in order to produce material for dissemination

 The Society cannot fund ‘primary research’ projects, whether qualitative or quantitative, or other projects without pre-existing governance structures.

 ‘Policy projects’ will be judged on a case-by-case basis, but specifically excluded are: systematic reviews, research, audit and service evaluation.
 Funding will not be provided where it would effectively solely serve as a researcher’s salary.

-Support will only be given to projects and initiatives from members of the Society, including the Board of Trustees.
+Support will only be given to projects and initiatives from members or student associates of the Society, including the Board of Trustees.

 Co-sponsors are welcomed, and the Society will continue to support some joint initiatives with other international bodies or groups of international researchers.